ACKibler/mlproject/README.md

 # End-to-End Machine Learning Project

-## Description
-This repository hosts an end-to-end machine learning project demonstrating a complete workflow from data ingestion to making predictions.
-It is structured to showcase each step involved in a typical ML project, including data handling, model training, and deployment.
+This repository contains the complete workflow of an end-to-end machine learning project, encompassing data ingestion, transformation, model training, evaluation, and deployment.
+The project also includes setting up CI/CD pipelines using GitHub Actions and deployment on AWS.

-## Features
+## Project Structure

-- **Data Ingestion:** Automates the process of downloading and loading data.
+The project is structured as follows:

+- **Data Ingestion**: Scripts and documentation related to data collection or generation.
-- **Data Transformation:** Includes scripts for cleaning and normalizing data.
+- **Data Transformation**: Code for data cleaning, preprocessing, and transformation to make it suitable for modeling.
-- **Model Training:** Provides a robust framework for training models.
-- **Prediction Pipeline:** Allows for making predictions with the trained model.
-- **Training Pipeline:** Fully automated pipeline from data ingestion to model training.
+- **Model Trainer**: Scripts to train the machine learning model.
+- **Model Evaluation**: Code to evaluate the model performance using various metrics.
+- **Model Deployment**: Instructions and scripts for deploying the model into a production environment.

+### CI/CD Pipelines

+We use GitHub Actions for continuous integration and deployment, ensuring our codebase is robust and deployable at any moment.

+### Deployment

+The model is deployed to AWS, utilizing services such as AWS Lambda, Amazon S3, and Amazon EC2 to host and serve the model predictions.